CPSECapstone/LilBobbyTables-MyCRT/cli/README.md

 # MyCRT CLI

-This directory contains source code for the MyCRT CLI progrm.
+This directory contains source code for the MyCRT CLI program.